GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition

 \subsection{Overall End-to-End Privacy Recognition}

-Finally, we report an overall end-to-end metric that combines detection and labeling.
-A ground-truth privacy element is counted as correct only if it is (i) successfully detected (matched in text and location) and (ii) all fine-grained labels (risk level, category, and task necessity) are simultaneously correct.
-We summarize this strict overall score as:
+Finally, the original study reports an overall end-to-end metric that combines detection and labeling.
+A ground-truth privacy element is counted as correct only if it is successfully detected and all fine-grained labels are simultaneously correct.
+Despite strong screenshot-level detection, the strict overall score remains much lower, underscoring privacy recognition as a critical bottleneck.

-where $\mathcal{G}$ is the set of ground-truth privacy elements, and $p$ denotes a matched prediction for $g$.
-This metric reflects the practical usability of a model as an end-to-end GUI privacy recognizer, requiring both accurate identification and correct characterization.

-Despite strong screenshot-level detection, the overall end-to-end accuracy in Figure~\ref{fig:combine} is much lower, indicating that small errors in element matching and fine-grained labeling can significantly reduce the final score; improving localization robustness and category/risk reasoning is therefore critical.